Ledecka makes history with double gold in skiing and snowboarding

 But the athlete herself remained level headed in the immediate aftermath of her remarkable triumph.

-Asked whether she was the best athlete in Pyeonchang, Ledekca gave a firm no.
+Asked whether she was the best athlete in Pyeonchang, Ledecka gave a firm "no."

 "There are the greatest athletes in the world here," she told reporters.
-When it was pointed out to the Czech that she was the only one at the Games who had won gold medals in two different sports, the newly-minted gold medalist casually shrugged her shoulders and simply said: "Whatever."
+When it was pointed out to the Czech that she was the only one at the Games who had won gold medals in two different sports, she casually shrugged her shoulders and simply said: "Whatever."

 'You never doubt Ester'